 Page Performance¶

-Continuously optimizing user experience is key to the long-term success of all websites.
-Whether you are an entrepreneur, marketer, or developer, web metrics can help you quantify the experience index of your website and uncover opportunities for improvement.
+Continuously optimizing user experience is the key to long-term success for all websites.
+Whether you are an entrepreneur, a marketer, or a developer, Web Metrics can help you quantify your website's experience index and uncover opportunities for improvement.

-Web Vitals is a new initiative by Google aimed at providing unified guidance for web quality signals that are essential for delivering an excellent web user experience.
+Web Vitals is a new initiative by Google aimed at providing unified guidance for web quality signals that are critical to delivering outstanding web user experiences.

-The metrics that constitute Core Web Vitals evolve over time.
-The current metrics for 2020 focus on three aspects of user experience—loading performance, interactivity, and visual stability—and include the following metrics (along with their respective thresholds):
+The specific metrics that make up Core Web Vitals will evolve over time.
+The current 2020 metric composition focuses on three aspects of user experience—loading performance, interactivity, and visual stability—and includes the following metrics (and their respective thresholds):

-Largest Contentful Paint (LCP): Measures loading performance.
+Largest Contentful Paint (LCP): Largest Contentful Paint measures loading performance.
 To provide a good user experience, LCP should occur within 2.5 seconds of the page first starting to load.

-First Input Delay (FID): Measures interactivity.
-To provide a good user experience, the page's FID should be 100 milliseconds or less.
+First Input Delay (FID): First Input Delay measures interactivity.
+To provide a good user experience, pages should have a FID of 100 milliseconds or less.

-Cumulative Layout Shift (CLS): Measures visual stability.
-To provide a good user experience, the page's CLS should be kept at 0.1 or less.
+Cumulative Layout Shift (CLS): Cumulative Layout Shift measures visual stability.
+To provide a good user experience, pages should maintain a CLS of 0.1 or less.

-To ensure you meet the recommended target values for most users during their visits, a good measurement threshold for each metric is the 75th percentile of page loads, applicable to both mobile and desktop devices.
+To ensure that you meet the recommended target values for most users during their visits, a good measurement threshold for each of the above metrics is the 75th percentile of page loads, applicable to both mobile and desktop devices.

 Page Collection Metrics¶